 Here's What You Should NOT Say to an Upset Spouse:

 - "I can make this better for you."
 Thinking you have the solution to your spouse's problem or issue will probably be taken as patronizing.
-Your spouse may want understanding and not comforting.
+Your spouse may want to understand as opposed to comforting.

 - "I had a worse day than you did."
 The one-upmanship game is not winnable.
 Don't play it.

-- "Whatever" or "I don't care."
-If you want to come across as being super insensitive, say "whatever" or "I don't care."
-Those two phrases will guarantee you will have an even more upset spouse.
+- "Whatever."
+If you want to come across as being super insensitive, say "whatever."
+This phrase will guarantee you will have an even more upset spouse.

 - "I did not ..."
 Being defensive will only escalate the argument or issue the two of you are dealing with.